CubesAndCubes/anatomize/README.md

 MyParser.registerToken(null, /^\s+/);
 ```

-Try parsing the source again now with whitespace discarded.
+Try parsing the source again now with whitespace registered as a to-be-discarded token.

 ## Supporting A Series of Statements